Dave Smith (pitcher, born 1955): Baseball career

 Smith pitched his final year with the Astros in 1990.
-He made the All-Star team that season, pitching with a 2.39 ERA in 49 games and 60.1 innings while collecting 23 saves with fifty strikeouts and twenty walks to go with a 6-6 record.
+He made the All-Star team that season, pitching with a 2.39 ERA in 49 games and 60.1 innings while collecting 23 saves with fifty strikeouts and twenty walks to go with a 6–6 record.
 Smith left the Astros following the 1990 season, signing with the Chicago Cubs ten days after being granted free agency.
-He pitched in 35 games for 33 innings pitched for a 6.00 ERA, striking out sixteen batters with nineteen walks while going 0-6 with seventeen saves.
-The following year was his last in the majors, as he pitched in eleven games before being released in June.
+He pitched in 35 games for 33 innings pitched for a 6.00 ERA, striking out sixteen batters with nineteen walks while going 0–6 with seventeen saves.
+The following year was his last in the majors, as he pitched in eleven games before being placed on the disabled list in June.
 He had a 2.51 ERA in 14.1 innings and eleven games pitched.
 In his last game on June 8 against the St. Louis Cardinals, he went 1.2 innings and allowed two runs on four hits.
+He underwent career-ending elbow surgery in Chicago in September 1992.
 His career win-loss record was 53-53.
 He holds the Astros record for games pitched (586) and home runs per nine innings (0.331).
 His 2.53 ERA is third-best in Astros history.
 His 199 saves was a team record until Billy Wagner passed him.
 Smith had 216 total saves (with 52 blown opportunities).